felipepimentab/sofia/README.md

 # Sofia 📽️

 *Sofia* is a command line tool for parsing raw data imported from the [cinemateca](https://www.cinemateca.org.br/) website into a `.tsv` file.

 It was created to help with the process of importing data from the cinemateca website into a spreadsheet, as the website only provides an option to export the data as a HTML file with no extension.

+---

-## 🛠️ Installing Sofia
+## 🛠️ Installation

+### Automated (MacOS)

 To install *Sofia* on macOS, run the following command: